VH1: Internet

 VH1's website launched in the mid-1990s.
-In 2003, MTV Networks VSPOT, a broadband video channel that followed the model of MTV Overdrive, containing the shows aired by VH1 and music videos.
+In 2003, MTV Networks established VSPOT, a broadband video channel that followed the model of MTV Overdrive, containing the shows aired by VH1 and music videos.
 Like Overdrive, it was coolly received due to a heavy reliance on broadband and advanced web technologies.
 VH1 returned to a traditional-style website in late 2007.

 Defunct international networks

-As of 2025, Paramount Skydance never broadcast all international versions of VH1 because of closedown:
+As of 2025, Paramount Skydance is not broadcasting any international versions of VH1 due to shutdown: